 When Jesus was baptized at the beginning of His earthly ministry, the Holy Spirit came down to dwell in Him.
 In this way, the Father did His works and miracles through Jesus, as Jesus followed His Father in faith (John 14:10).
 Jesus did not do these works by His own human strength (John 5:30; 5:19; 8:28).
 The Good News is that the same Holy Spirit that lived in and empowered Jesus now lives in you!
 This is why Jesus is both your Savior and your model for the life of faith.

 Note: Your "heart," "spirit" and "nature" all mean the same thing.
 Your inner spirit is the real, "essential," eternal you while your mortal human body is your temporary "tent" (2 Corinthians 5:4; 4:16).
-When you die, your body goes to the grave while your spirit is with the Lord forever.
+When you die, your body goes to the grave (because it has not yet been redeemed) while your spirit is with the Lord forever (because, already redeemed, it is joined as one to Christ Jesus).

 Bible Verses Explaining the Gospel of Jesus Christ